Betterment vs. SoFi Invest— Overview

 SoFi Invest Fees and Minimums

 SoFi requires only $1 for an initial investment, which makes the difference between SoFi Invest and Betterment negligible.
-After all, any robo-advisor needs something to invest!
+After all, any robo-advisor needs a few bucks to begin investing!

 The real difference between Betterment vs. SoFi Invest is that SoFi does not have any account management fees.
 Free robo-advisors aren’t that rare, but not many of them offer multiple other financial services under the same company— something that gives SoFi Invest a competitive edge.